catalystneuro/neuroconv/docs/user_guide/docker_demo.rst

     Docker relies heavily on absolute system paths, but these can vary depending on your system.

     For Windows, this might be something like: ``C:/Users/MyUser/Downloads/``.

     For MacOSX it might be: ``/Users/username/``.

-    This demo will use home directory of an Ubuntu (Linux) system for a user named 'MyUser': ``/home/MyUser``.
+    For this demo, we will use the home directory of an Ubuntu (Linux) system for a user named 'MyUser' as our base: ``/home/MyUser``.

 .. note::